 one would have to paste the following code into the form on the website where the code should be displayed

-This is actually the easiest way to ensure that the website will not interpret the code and that the code will be valid markup code.
+This is actually the easiest way to ensure that the website will not interpret the code and that the code will be valid markup code that users can copy and paste elsewhere.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.